 California is the 3rd largest state in the US after Alaska and Texas.
 Therefore, it is no surprise that it has the highest number of national parks in the country.
-The state has a record of nine national parks, including Yosemite, the most visited national park in the country.
+The state has a record of nine national parks, including Yosemite, the fifth most visited national park in the country.
 California also shares the Death Valley National Park with the state of Nevada.
 The largest national park entirely located in the state is Joshua Tree National Park.

 Alaska - 8

 Alaska, the largest state in the US, has eight national parks.
 Seven of the ten largest national parks in the country are located in Alaska, including the 8.3 million-acre Wrangell-St. Elias, the country’s largest.
 The smallest protected in the state is Kenai Fjord, covering about 669,650 acres.
 Some of the national parks in Alaska include Denali National Park (home to the tallest mountain in North America), Gates of the Arctic, Katmai, Glacier Bay, Lake Clark, and Kobuk Valley.

 Even though Utah is only the 13th largest state in the US, it has five national parks, the third-highest in the country.
 Collectively known as “Mighty Five,” these national parks are located in the southern part of the state.
 The largest protected area in the state is Canyonlands National Park.
 However, Zion National Park is the most visited, attracting over 4 million visitors in 2018.
 Other National Parks are Bryce Canyon, Capitol Reef, and Arches.